orbbec/OrbbecSDK_v2/examples/4.misc.metadata/README.md

     ob::Pipeline pipe;

     // Start the pipeline with default config.
-    // Modify the default configuration by the configuration file: "OrbbecSDKConfig.xml" pipe.start();
+    // Modify the default configuration by the configuration file: "*SDKConfig.xml" pipe.start();
     ```